-(i) The Turnbull Report (3 marks)
+(i) The Turnbull Report

-(ii) CII's Desirable Corporate Governance Code (3 marks)
+(ii) CII's Desirable Corporate Governance Code

-A 10 0

-(i) The Turnbull Report :
+(i) The Turnbull Report:

 A working group under the Chairmanship of Nigel Turnbull recommended the internal control guidance for Directors which were included in the combined code.

 In 2004, the financial Reporting Council established the Turnbull Review Group to consider the impact of the guidance and the related disclosures and to determine whether the guidance needed to be updated.
 In October, 2005 the revised guidance was issued.